Skip to main content

 Research/Activities

 Students will engage in mentored pediatric rheumatology clinical research experience.
-Students will spend twelve weeks engaged in either basic or clinical science research under the mentorship of an experienced pediatric rheumatology researcher and will have a half day clinic per week.
+Students will spend ten weeks engaged in either basic or clinical science research under the mentorship of an experienced pediatric rheumatology researcher and will have a half day clinic per week.
 A specific defined and attainable project will be identified at the beginning of the rotation or even prior in preparation for the rotation, and the student will be trained in the methodology needed to collect data.
 During the student’s research rotation, learners will meet with research team members on topics that will be tailored to their chosen research project.
 These topics include, but are not limited to: study design, biostatistical support, database management, library search strategies, and manuscript writing.
 Students will meet with the research mentor regularly to discuss the progress of the project and provide feedback.

 Eligibility